Siciliana: Romantic era

-20th century
+20th–21st centuries

 Examples of sicilianas in 20th-century music include Igor Stravinsky's Serenata from his ballet Pulcinella, Ottorino Respighi's Siciliana from "Ancient Airs and Dances", Suite No. 3, and Malcolm Arnold's Siciliano from the Little Suite No. 1 for Brass.
 Sergei Rachmaninoff utilized siciliana style and rhythms in three of his Op.
 32 Preludes for piano: the B-flat minor (No. 2), the B minor (No. 10), and the B major (No. 11).
 Maurice Duruflé's Suite for Organ (Op.
 5) contains a Sicilienne notable for its Impressionist harmonies, and another prominent example is the middle movement of Paul Hindemith's Organ Sonata No. 2.

 Hungarian composer György Kurtág references the style in a surprising way in his 1987 magnum opus, Kafka-Fragmente Op.
 24, for soprano and violin in the movement "Der wahre Weg" ("The true path").
 Nino Rota's "Godfather Waltz" is a classic siciliana at the start of his Grammy-winning score for the 1972 film.
-Other examples of siciliana style in the 20th century include the "Intrada" and "Rhapsody" from Gerald Finzi's cantata Dies Natalis.
+"Hedwig's Theme", composed by John Williams for the Harry Potter films, is also in the siciliana genre, with a particular similarity to Fauré's Sicilienne.
+Other notable examples of siciliana style include the "Intrada" and "Rhapsody" from Gerald Finzi's 1939 cantata Dies Natalis.